PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

       public tensors, invalid permutations/axis, and a non-Dequantize branch.
     - Preserved the central production matcher and both raw calls exactly;
       extraction is the next checkpoint.
+    - Moved the complete matcher to `passes/dequant_concat_quantize_layout.py` with exact AST equivalence in `35a4cb1`; the compatibility wrapper and both raw calls remain.

 Compatibility wrappers remain in `lower_from_onnx2tf.py` for all extracted families.
 Every implementation migrated through the indexed-runner stage